 How to apply

-***Please note that the Kerr Family Fellowship Application for AY18-19 is currently closed.***
+***Please note that the Kerr Family Fellowship application for the academic year 2022-23 is now closed.***

 • Applicants should indicate their eligibility for the Kerr Family Fellowship when applying for UCLA admission and will then be nominated by the relevant department at UCLA should they be deemed admissible.